PeteJames21/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ## 7-insert_dnodeint.c
 Write a function that inserts a new node at a given position.
 - Return: the address of the new node, or NULL if it failed

+## 8-delete_dnodeint.c
+Write a function that deletes the node at index index of a dlistint_t linked list.
+- Return: 1 if it succeeded, -1 if it failed